omnine/cpuhogtd/README.md

 # cpuhogtd (CPU Hog Thread Dump)

 Why we need such an agent?
-With JDK you can use `jstack` to dump the threads.
-Without JDK (use JRE instead), you can use something like [glowroot](https://github.com/glowroot/glowroot).
-However in some situation,  the application becomes totally unresponsive after CPU hogs for a few minutes.
-After that time,  glowroot web UI cannot be accessible either.
-It is also too late if you can other tools like `jstack`.
+With JDK we can use `jstack` to dump the threads.
+With JRE, we can use some third-party library like [glowroot](https://github.com/glowroot/glowroot).
+However, the application may become totally unresponsive after CPU hog for a few minutes.
+In some situation,  glowroot web UI cannot be accessed either.
+It is also too late if you use other tools like `jstack`.

-Also the CPU spike can happen at any time.
-It could be too late when you realize it and try to intervene.
+Also the CPU hog can happen at any time.
+It is very likely that it is too late when you realize it and try to intervene.

-The agent tried to dump the thread before the application (process) becomes unresponsive.
-Obviously you need to adjust the following configuration for your own situation.
+This agent tries to dump the threads before the application (process) becomes unresponsive.

 ## config.json